 Most of the time, the sebaceous glands make the right amount of sebum.
 As a person approaches puberty (between the ages of ten and thirteen), the oil glands are stimulated by male hormones (androgens) produced by the adrenal glands of both males and females to make more sebum, and the glands often become overactive.
 Pores become clogged if there is too much sebum and too many dead skin cells.
 The secret to healthy skin is to control the oil production, not to dry out the oil completely as most treatments do.
-Therefore, consult the best acne treatment providers only.
+Therefore, consult with the specialists they suggest you how to clear acne.

 Acne (acne vulgaris) is a skin disorder that involves an inflamma- tory condition of the oil glands at the base of hair follicles.
 It occurs when the pores in the skin are blocked, trapping the oil, dead skin, and bacteria in the hair follicles.
 The blocked oil oxidizes, causing an inflammation and an influx of white blood cells and resulting in a swelling and the formation of a blackhead.
 Meanwhile, normally present bacteria (Propionibacterium acnes) thrive in this excess oil.
 Immersed in excess oil, the bacteria can rapidly increase in number.
 As the bacteria multiply in a clogged pore, the pore becomes inflamed and white blood cells attack the bacteria.
 Pus forms as the lesion enters the whitehead stage.
 In more severe stages, an abscess— a pus-filled pocket within the skin—may form.